ruf10/ruf10.github.io/_pages/about.md

   - /about.html
 ---

-I’m **Rui Fang**, a Zassenhaus Assistant Professor in the Department of Mathematics at The Ohio State University (starting Aug.
+I’m **Rui Fang**, a Zassenhaus Assistant Professor in the Department of Mathematics at The Ohio State University (since Aug.
 2025).
 I completed my Ph.D. in Mathematics at the University of Pittsburgh under the guidance of Prof. William Layton ([webpage](https://www.mathematics.pitt.edu/people/ant-73)).

 Turbulent flows are chaotic and hard to predict.
 My research develops smarter numerical methods — combining data assimilation, ensemble simulations, machine learning, and structure-preserving algorithms — to extend how far into the future we can trust flow simulations.
 This helps scientists study climate patterns, design energy systems, and model complex physical phenomena.